grapeofwrath/no/README.md

 Commands:
-    garbage  Run garbage collection and remove old generations rebuild  Rebuild a NixOS configuration
+    garbage  Run garbage collection and remove old generations home     Rebuild a Home Manager configuration
+    rebuild  Rebuild a NixOS configuration
     update   Update a flake.lock file
     help     Print this help

 Flags:
-    -d, --directory  PATH  Run in this directory, must be full path. (default '.')
+    -d, --directory  PATH
+        Run in this directory, must be full path. (default '.')
+    -h, --help
-    -h, --help             Print this help.
+        Print this help.

 Run `no <command> -h` to get help for a specific command
 ```